weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_01_Ex1_Create_Connectors.md

     **IMPORTANT:** By selecting **Finish**, you will receive an **Error** message.
 You were purposely instructed to select **Finish** so that you can see this error, which indicates that the **Default Frontend LON-EX1** receive connector is already configured to accept all available IPv4 addresses (in other words, IP addresses 0.0.0.0 through 255.255.255.255) for Port 25. **Therefore, this new receive connector that you are creating must have a unique combination of IP address and port number that is different from any existing receive connectors.**

     Select **OK** to close the **Error** message.

+    <mark>You probably must add extra IP address 10.0.0.6 to LON-EX1 to allow inbound SMTP.</mark>

 13. This returns you to the **New receive connector** window.
 Select the **pencil (edit)** icon on the menu bar to edit the IP address and port number that will be linked to your new receive connector.